Dr Sylvie Kay

 She is particularly interested in working with people experiencing issues with gender identity and sexuality.

-Sylvie's way of workingSylvie works in a warm, open and collaborative way with each client.
-She believes that the therapeutic relationship is central to the process of therapy and she works hard to build a safe, genuine and accepting relationship with each person that she works with.
+Sylvie's way of workingSylvie provides a warm, open and compassionate approach to her therapeutic work.
+She believes that the therapeutic relationship is central to the process of therapy and aims to build a safe, genuine and accepting relationship with each person that she works with.

 Sylvie's background and experienceSylvie has worked in a number of settings and roles including: working therapeutically with adults with a range of issues as well as working with young people in a secondary school based counselling service.
 She has also worked for a mental health charity, providing practical and emotional support to individuals experiencing mental health issues and providing emotional support over the phone and online to people in distress.